 The Maillard reaction is the chemical reaction that gives a uniquely delicious flavour to browned foods, such as roasted coffee, maple sugar, chocolate and the darkened crust of bread.
 The reaction results in hundreds of different flavour compounds, depending on the type of food.
 The flavour of fermented garlic is similar to but distinct from other foods that have gone through the Maillard reaction.

-When searching for a pastry chef who could add black garlic to chocolate, I discovered Laura Slack Chocolate Artist.
-I gained about five pounds as I ate my way into Slack’s company.
-It was worth the weight.
-Slack made a small batch of the Lestat Truffle—a dark chocolate skull filled with black garlic– infused salted caramel—at the Second Annual Toronto Garlic Festival.
+When searching for a pastry chef who could add black garlic to chocolate, check out Laura Slack Chocolate Artist.
+Slack made the Lestat Truffle—a dark chocolate skull filled with black garlic–infused salted caramel—at the Second Annual Toronto Garlic Festival.
 It sold out in two hours.
 Toronto Life included it as one of “50 Crazy Good Things to Eat and Drink” in 2013.
 Other black garlic delicacies featured at the Festival include Black Garlic Vietnamese Coffee Ice Cream, Black Garlic Butter Tarts and more.

 Enjoy the exotic black garlic and other varieties at the Toronto Garlic Festival in 2021!
 Location and time to be announced.